 Anita Rachvelishvili was born in Tbilisi, Georgia.
 She first studied piano at the Mukhran Machavariani School, eventually focusing her studies on singing at the Vano-Sarajishvili Conservatory with Manana Egadze.
 She received a stipend from the president of Georgia, Mikheil Saakashvili, and shortly thereafter won the Paata Burchuladze Prize.
-While still a student at the conservatory, she debuted at the Opera in Tblisi as Maddalena in Rigoletto and as Olga in Eugene Onegin, subsequently joining the ensemble of the theater.
-In 2007, she was invited to join the Accademia at the Teatro alla Scala.
-It was there that she came to the attention of Daniel Barenboim, which led to her performance as Carmen on December 7, 2009 at La Scala.
+While still a student at the conservatory, she debuted at the Opera in Tblisi as Maddalena in Rigoletto and as Olga in Eugene Onegin, subsequently joining the ensemble of the theatre.
+In 2007, she was invited to join the Accademia at the Teatro alla Scala where she came to the attention of Daniel Barenboim, further launching her career.

-After making countless debuts at theaters throughout the world, Rachvelishvili has returned to these international houses each season.
-She has sung Amneris in Aida at the Metropolitan Opera, Teatro alla Scala, Teatro dell’Opera in Rome, Teatro Regio in Turin, Arena di Verona, and for her debuts at both the Vienna State Opera and Paris Opera.
-After her first performances of Azucena in Il Trovatore at Covent Garden, she reprised the role at the Metropolitan Opera and Paris Opera.
-She sang her first Dalila in Samson et Dalila for her debut in Amsterdam in concert at the Concertgebouw, and subsequently appeared as Dalila in Paris, Monte Carlo and at the Metropolitan Opera.
-She also made her debut at the Dutch National Opera as Marfa in Chrstoph Loy’s new production of Khovanschina.
+After making countless debuts at theatres throughout the world, Rachvelishvili has returned to international houses each season.
+She has sung Amneris in Aida at the Metropolitan Opera, Teatro alla Scala, Teatro dell’Opera di Roma, Teatro Regio di Torino, Arena di Verona, and for her debuts at Wiener Staatsoper and Opéra national de Paris.
+She sang her first Dalila in Samson et Dalila for her debut in Amsterdam in concert at the Concertgebouw, and subsequently appeared as Dalila in Paris, Monte-Carlo, and with numerous other companies.
+She made her debut at the Dutch National Opera as Marfa in Chrstoph Loy’s new production of Khovanschina.

 Rachvelishvili began her collaboration with Riccardo Muti in Munich in Verdi’s Requiem, after which she sang the same work under Maestro Muti at the Salzburg Festival.
 She also appeared with Muti in Aida in 2019 at the Chicago Symphony, where she returned in 2020 for Cavalleria Rusticana.
-She has sung Prokofiev’s Alexander Nevsky with the Staatskapelle Berlin, under Daniel Barenboim, and made her debut at the Barbican in London in a concert of Russian music with the orchestra of the Royal Opera House, under Sir Antonio Pappano.
-Rachvelishvili made her debut in Salzburg in Verdi’s Requiem under Christian Thielemann, performing alongside Jonas Kaufmann, with whom she later appeared in several concerts throughout Germany.
+She has sung Prokofiev’s Alexander Nevsky with the Staatskapelle Berlin under Daniel Barenboim and made her debut at the Barbican Centre in a concert of Russian music with the orchestra of the Royal Opera House under Sir Antonio Pappano.
+Rachvelishvili made her debut in Salzburg in Verdi’s Requiem under Christian Thielemann, performing alongside Jonas Kaufmann, with whom she has appeared in numerous concerts throughout Europe.